-B9.2 Application for review by responsible authorities and interested parties
+B9.2 Application for review by responsible authorities and interested parties are not relevant to the principles that must be applied by the licensing authority in accordance with section 153 of the Act.

 Whilst requests for a review of a premises licence can be made by interested parties or responsible authorities, it is for the licensing authority to decide whether the review is to be carried out.
 However the licensing authority recognises that its decision to carry out a review must not amount to pre-judging the outcome of the review.